replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 Usage of *symbolic links* **is not recommended** in any scenario.

 Should it be required, the directories utilized by the selected Storage Provisioner (for example, `/var/openebs/local` in the case of OpenEBS) can be set up to mount from a separate partition.
 This configuration should be established **prior to the installation**.
+It's important to emphasize that Storage Provisioners are not compatible with *symbolic links*.

 ## Networking Requirements